lnnrtwttkhn/ddlitlab-presentation/README.md

 ## About

-Source code for slides presenting the teaching project "Version control of code and data using Git and DataLad", a full-semester course at the University of Hamburg.
+Source code for slides on the teaching project "Version control of code and data using Git and DataLad", a full-semester course at the University of Hamburg.

 ## Funding